 Your doctor can help you choose the right supplements that don’t interact with any existing medications.

-Another cause of safety concern is the number of supplements you may take.
+Another cause of safety concerns is the number of supplements you may take.

 As stated previously, there are water and fat-soluble vitamins and minerals.
 It is virtually impossible to overdose on water-soluble nutrients, but fat-soluble nutrients can be excessively stored in your body.
 This can lead to many detrimental health issues .